elmoxbt/Game-Vault/README.md

 ## User Story: GameVault – The Shield Every Solana Game Deserves

 ### Title
-"As a Solana game studio launching a new token and in-game economy, I want my liquidity to be automatically protected from sniper bots and price crashes so that our community can trade fairly and the project survives the first 48 hours."
+As a Solana game studio launching a new token and in-game economy, I want my liquidity to be automatically protected from sniper bots and price crashes so that our community can trade fairly and the project survives the first 48 hours.

 ### Persona
 **Name:** Maya